carpentries-incubator/machine-learning-novice-python/_episodes/02-learning.md

 $mse$ is the Mean Squared Error. $y_{i}$ is the actual value and $$\hat{y}_{i}$$ is the predicted value. $\sum_{}$ is notation to indicate that we are taking the sum of the difference. $n$ is the total number of observations, so $$\frac{1}{n}$$ indicates that we are taking the mean.

-Let's implement this in our code:
+We could implement this in our code as follows:

 ```python
 def loss(y, y_hat):